 Spacers actually are plastic wedges designed specifically for laminate-flooring installation and often come in bags of 30 or more.
 You can see what spacers look like on the Zoro Tools website and a place to buy them as well.
 You also can buy spacers at Lowe’s, Home Depot or almost anywhere laminate flooring is sold.

 A few final words of advice on expansion gaps

-At just 3/8 of an inch, an expansion gap may seem like a little thing, but don’t neglect it.
+At just 3/8th of an inch, an expansion gap may seem like a little thing, but don’t neglect it.
 Expansion gaps are part of any successful, beautiful Swiss Krono laminate flooring installation.
-Make sure you have them where your floor meets any vertical obstruction or where two expanses of flooring join.
-This will help you avoid possible buckling or squeaking of planks down the road.
+Make sure you have them where your floor meets any vertical obstruction or where two expanses of flooring join and avoid possible buckling or squeaking of planks down the road.

 When you’re ready to buy laminate wood flooring, click here to visit our online Factory Outlet.
 You can buy overstocked laminate wood floors directly from the manufacturer and have it shipped to your home.
 You’ll save up to 30% on laminate floor planks, plus you’ll get free samples, free delivery, and free returns.
 And some come with a lifetime warranty, the best laminate flooring warranty you can get.